 The most common language spoken in Falcon Heights is Italian.
 Other important languages spoken here include African languages and Arabic.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 46.1% of the households here have four, five, or more cars.
 That is more cars per household than in 99.3% of the neighborhoods in the nation.

 In addition, if you're planning where to retire, the neighborhood in Falcon Heights is a great option to consider.
 According to NeighborhoodScout's exclusive retirement dream area analysis, it's peaceful and quiet, has above average safety ratings compared to other neighborhoods in TX, offers a wide range of housing options, and has already attracted an enviable mix of college educated seniors.
 This neighborhood ranks as better for retirement living than 89.9% of the neighborhoods in Texas.
 If you are considering retiring to Texas, this is a good neighborhood to look at.